Badge Evidence | Completed Courses (4 Hours Each)

 This course is designed for campus management and employees at all levels seeking a better understanding of creating a compliant culture in today's regulatory environment.
 It summarizes the importance of creating a culture that aligns with regulatory oversight as the cornerstone of an organization.
 A synopsis is provided on the interwoven relationship of the Triad with emphasis on the Program Integrity rules.
 This course also explores the "Do's and Don'ts" for communicating with students throughout their education whether it is during enrollment, financial aid, education or career services.
 Additionally, specific sections provide management with a more comprehensive review of Program Integrity rules and how they impact faculty and staff interactions with students.

-This course is designed to assist personnel at all levels of an educational institution in the understanding of the provisions of Title IX of the Education Amendments of 1972 ("Title IX"), and the Clery Act as it was amended in the Violence Against Women Reauthorization Act of 2013. (“VAWA”).
-These laws require that all individuals in an educational institution understand and comply with the laws in terms of what is prohibited behavior in relation to sexual harassment and/or sexual violence, and what steps are to be followed when such prohibited conduct occurs.
+This course is designed to assist personnel at all levels of an educational institution in the understanding of the provisions of Title IX of the Education Amendments of 1972 ("Title IX") as amended on August 1, 2024, and the Clery Act as amended in the Violence Against Women Reauthorization Act of 2013 ("VAWA").
+These laws require that all individuals in an educational institution understand and comply with the laws in terms of what is prohibited behavior in relation to sex-based harassment and/or sexual violence, and what steps are to be followed when such prohibited conduct occurs.
 This course gives the participants information about the laws, as well as procedures to follow, to provide for the rights of all individuals under the laws.
 It also provides additional resources to assist educational institutions in continuing to build and strengthen their Title IX and VAWA policies, procedures and training throughout the year.

 The Family Educational Rights and Privacy Act of 1974 (FERPA or the Buckley Amendment) is a federal law in the United States designed to provide students with access to, and the privacy of, their educational records.
 The law applies to students in higher education and educational institutions that receive funding under a program administered by the U.S. Department of Education.
 This course is designed to provide participants with a working knowledge of FERPA guidelines to ensure proper handling of educational records and other institutional requirements.

 This course will review Title IX, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and the Violence Against Women Act.
 In addition to the background of each topic, victim rights, support system implementation, and grievance policies will also be explored.
-The goal of this course is to help develop a better understanding of the topic and produce tangible resources to help implement plans, strategies, and ideas at your school.
-In addition to lecture videos, links to resources, and assessments, you will be able to utilize the Journal and Learning Activities.
-Take advantage of a method that works best for you.

 In this course, using your accrediting body's criteria, you will study the language and intention of accreditation.
 Participants will develop a different perspective on the self-study process and an understanding of how to craft the self-study report to effectively communicate how present practices meet the standards.
 Discover what the standards really are and what it takes to meet them, interpret and communicate your institution's current operating practices in the context of the criteria, and develop a more accurate understanding and expression of how your institution can provide the evidence needed to demonstrate compliance.